-- 14. If previous data is currently in I2CxRXB (RXBF = 1) when the first seven bits are received by the receive shift register, hardware sets MDR, and the clock is stretched after the 7th falling edge of SCL.
+- a.
+ABD = 0: Host generates a Stop condition, or sets the MDR bit (if RSEN is also set) and waits for software to set the Start bit to generate a Restart condition. - b.
+ABD = 1: Host generates a Stop condition, or sets the MDR bit (if RSEN is also set) and waits for software to load a new address into I2CxTXB.
+Software writes to the Start bit are ignored. - 14.
+If previous data is currently in I2CxRXB (RXBF = 1) when the first seven bits are received by the receive shift register, hardware sets MDR, and the clock is stretched after the 7th falling edge of SCL.
 This allows software to read I2CxRXB, which clears the RXBF bit, and prevents a receive buffer overflow.
 Once the RXBF bit is cleared, hardware releases SCL. - 15.
 Host hardware clocks in the 8th bit of the data byte into the receive shift register, then transfers the complete byte into I2CxRXB, which sets the I2CxRXIF and RXBF bits.
 If I2CxRXIE is also set, hardware sets the generic I2CxIF bit.
 I2CxCNT is decremented by one. - 16.
-Hardware checks I2CxCNT for a zero value.

-If I2CxCNT is non-zero (I2CxCNT != 0), hardware transmits the value of the Acknowledge Data (ACKDT) bit as the acknowledgement response to the client.
+Hardware checks I2CxCNT for a zero value. - If I2CxCNT is nonzero (I2CxCNT != 0), hardware transmits the value of the Acknowledge Data (ACKDT) bit as the acknowledgement response to the client.
 It is up to user software to properly configure ACKDT.
-In most cases, ACKDT will be clear (ACKDT = 0), which indicates an ACK response. - If I2CxCNT is zero (I2CxCNT = 0), hardware transmits the value of the Acknowledge End of Count (ACKCNT) bit as the acknowledgement response to the client.
+In most cases, ACKDT must be clear (ACKDT = 0), which indicates an $\overline{ACK}$ response. - If I2CxCNT is zero (I2CxCNT = 0), hardware transmits the value of the Acknowledge End of Count (ACKCNT) bit as the acknowledgement response to the client.
 CNTIF is set, and host hardware either issues a Stop condition or a Restart condition.
 It is up to user software to properly configure ACKCNT.
-In most cases, ACKCNT will be set (ACKCNT = 1), which indicates a NACK response.
+In most cases, ACKCNT must be set (ACKCNT = 1), which indicates a NACK response.
 When hardware detects a NACK on the bus, it automatically issues a Stop condition.
-If a NACK is not detected, the Stop will not be generated, which may lead to a stalled bus condition. - 17.
+If a NACK is not detected, the Stop will not be generated, which may lead to a stalled Bus condition. - 17.
 Host hardware receives the first seven bits of the next data byte into the receive shift register. - 18.
 Repeat Steps 14 17 until all expected bytes have been received.